Opinion guest column

 8

-MIT daughter about 12 years ago
+MIT daughter over 12 years ago

 Sweet.
 My dad ('58) will love this.
 He didn't necessarily want his kids going to MIT because he thought there were more well-rounded schools out there (tho he did want us all to be engineers).
 But he's still a huge supporter of the institution, in large part due to the substancestyle way of things.